dfttoolkit package¶

 None

-Sets a constraint for a few atoms in the system (identified by ‘indices_of_atoms_to_constrain’) for a geometry relaxation.
+These are identified by ‘indices_of_atoms_to_constrain’ for a geometry relaxation.
 Since the relaxation constraint can be in any and/or all dimensions the second parameter, ‘constraint_dim_flags’, makes it possible to set which dimension(s) should be constrained for which molecule.
 By default all dimensions are to be constrained for all atoms are constrained.
 If the dimension to constrain should be set individually for different atoms, you need to provide a list of booleans of the shape len(indices_of_atoms_to_constrain) x 3, which contains the constrain flags for each dimension for each atom.

 - Parameters: